drtimcollins/RP2040-DMA/README.md

 ## Examples

-*Ex01_DMASimpleArrayCopy* - Just copies bytes from one array to another using DMA
+**Ex01_DMASimpleArrayCopy.py** - Just copies bytes from one array to another using DMA.

-*Ex02_DMAtoPIOtoLED* - Creates a simple PIO to shift bits from the PIO FIFO to the onboard LED (pico board - pin 25).
-DMA is used to copy data from a bytearray to the PIO output buffer at a rate determined by the PIO clock
+**Ex02_DMAtoPIOtoLED.py** - Creates a simple PIO to shift bits from the PIO FIFO to the onboard LED (pico board - pin 25).
+DMA is used to copy data from a bytearray to the PIO output buffer at a rate determined by the PIO clock.

-*Ex03_DMAUsingChainTo* - Same PIO as Ex02 but uses two DMA controllers with separate buffers configured using the chain_to field to work in 'ping-pong' mode.
+**Ex03_DMAUsingChainTo.py** - Same PIO as Ex02 but uses two DMA controllers with separate buffers configured using the chain_to field to work in 'ping-pong' mode.
 Each DMA controller automatically triggers the other at the end of its buffer to enable continuous transmission.

+**Ex04_DMAtoPIOtoI2S.py** - Uses the ping-pong configuration from Ex03 to stream a 1 kHz sine wave test tone audio to a PIO I2S output.